 During Senate hearings about the Wells Fargo fiasco, Sen. Elizabeth Warren (below) was relentless in broadcasting a startling fact that most Americans have trouble understanding: despite the massive fraud that occurred under his watch, Wells Fargo CEO John Stumpf hadn’t “returned a single nickel” of his compensation.
 Stumpf has collected hundreds of millions from the bank during and after the fraud.

-Warren -- a champion of the poor and the middle class -- drove home the point because she knows that people in those classes get fired for incompetence, not rewarded with an outrageous fortune.
-Stumpf had said he was ultimately "responsible" and "accountable" for the fraud, which made Warren question his definition of responsible.
-But the severe pressure from Warren and her Senate colleagues have helped Wells Fargo itself define Stumpf's responsibility -- or at least put a number on it.
-The bank's board will deny Stumpf $41 million in compensation he was due to receive.
-He gets to keep, according to the New York Times, the nearly $250 million in stock he's already been granted.Most INTERESTING FINDS on Amazon]
+Warren — a champion of the poor and the middle class — drove home the point because she knows that people in those classes get fired for incompetence, not rewarded with an outrageous fortune.
+Stumpf had said he was ultimately “responsible” and “accountable” for the fraud, which made Warren question his definition of responsible.
+But the severe pressure from Warren and her Senate colleagues have helped Wells Fargo itself define Stumpf’s responsibility — or at least put a number on it.
+The bank’s board will deny Stumpf $41 million in compensation he was due to receive.
+He gets to keep, according to the New York Times, the nearly $250 million in stock he’s already been granted.Up to 70% off on Hottest Amazon Deals]